Maintenance of Public Order at Library Facilities

 As a condition for the use of Library premises, all those who enter in and upon Library grounds agree that they shall be subject to these rules and regulations.
 Failure to comply with the same shall constitute grounds for the immediate ejection and revocation of Library privileges.

-1. Consistent with the prohibitions contained in the NYS Constitution, no commercial, for-profit, business or solicitation may be conducted on Library ground.
+1. Consistent with the prohibitions contained in the NYS Constitution, no commercial, for-profit, business or solicitation may be conducted on Library grounds.

 2. No partisan political campaign events on Library property.